kottz/D7039E/README.md

 4. This wll be your file to work on and for others to see progress and shouldn't have any merge conflict if you are the only one working on it

 ### When you feel satisfied with your section
-When you're done with your section and feel that it's finished and ready to be reviewed merged  in the report follow this workflow:
+When you're done with your section and feel that it's finished and ready to be reviewed and merged with the report follow this workflow:
 1. Push all your changes one last time to `report-UNSAFE`
 2. Pull from `report-UNSAFE` just to make sure you have all the changes from others
 3. Create a new branch named `REVIEW_chapter`.
 For example `REVIEW_appendix`.